thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

 * You can only change logical tables using Scriptability.
 You cannot change the physical version of the table that exists in a database.
 When you change the `column_name`, for example, the name changes in the application, but not in the physical table in the database.

 * You cannot create Scriptable representations of R- or Python-powered visualizations.

-* You can only view and modify joins at the table level in the source table TML.
-You cannot view or modify table-level joins from the destination table's TML file.

-* You cannot modify joins at the table level from the Worksheet, View, or Answer TML file.
-You can only change the joins for that specific Worksheet, View, or Answer.
-To modify table-level joins, you must edit the source table's TML file.